 The traditional education system favours learning from textbooks and mechanical memorizing based on it, where it should insist on independent gathering of information and its analysis which would lead to obtaining applicable and creative knowledge.
 Traditional teaching does not give an opportunity of providing information in more than one way, thus neglecting a basic didactical principle - the principle of obviousness which ensures that students learn the reality by using multiple senses.
 The basic method used in traditional teaching is the lecture, and the emphasis is on verbal transfer of knowledge.
 Alongside with this, a textbook is usually the basic and practically the only source of knowledge.
 As such, a textbook represents systematically arranged knowledge always available to a student, which makes this method economical though limiting.
 The method of text analysis is not adjusted to individual abilities of students because the content is the same for all students.
-The traditional approach requires that all students and the teacher are in the same place at the same time, which practically blocks the possibility for students to self-organize time to study.
+The traditional approach requires that all students and the possibility for students to self-organize time to study.